 A space shuttle is somewhat similar to a rocket and an airplane.
-As it takes off like a rocket but lands like an airplane.
+It takes off like a rocket vertically but lands like an airplane on a runway.
 NASA (National Aeronautics & Space Administration) has been using space shuttles since 1981 for various space programs.
 This was when the first space shuttle test flight took place.
 More than 600 astronauts have flown to outer space on space shuttles.
 A Shuttle can take up to seven astronauts.

 Facts you didn’t know: –

-- Until 2016, five space shuttles have been launched in space by NASA.
+- Five space shuttles have been launched in space by NASA.
 Their names are: – Endeavour, Columbia, Challenger, Discovery, and Atlantis.